Old Faithful: Eruptions

 The time between eruptions has a bimodal distribution, with the mean interval being either 65 or 91 minutes, and is dependent on the length of the prior eruption.
 Within a margin of error of ±10 minutes, Old Faithful will erupt either 65 minutes after an eruption lasting less than 2½ minutes, or 91 minutes after an eruption lasting more than 2½ minutes.

 Measurement

 Between 1983 and 1994, four probes containing temperature and pressure measurement devices and video equipment were lowered into Old Faithful.
 The probes were lowered as deep as 72 ft.
 Temperature measurements of the water at this depth were 244 F, the same as was measured in 1942.
 The video probes were lowered to a maximum depth of 42 ft to observe the conduit formation and the processes that took place in the conduit.
-Some of the processes observed include fog formation from the interaction of cool air from above mixing with heated air from below, the recharge processes of water entering into the conduit and expanding from below, and entry of superheated steam measuring as high as 265 F into the conduit.
+Some of the processes observed include fog formation from the interaction of cool air from above mixing with heated air from below, the recharge processes of water entering into the conduit and expanding from below, and entry of superheated steam measuring as hot as 265 F into the conduit.
+In 2025, measurements of water discharge were carried out; it was determined that the average volume erupted is 27.9 ± 9.4 m^{3}.
+These measurements also allowed the calculation of heat flow of 2.2 to 2.4 MW, and an average annual discharge of chloride (63 tons), fluoride (3.9 tons), and arsenic (241 kg).